Attending college is a big milestone that both parents and students look forward to for many months.

 Doing all that heavy lifting is no easy task.
 Wear comfortable clothing and shoes for the move and bring another outfit to change into later as you tour the campus or grab dinner with your child.

 Bringing water and snacks is generally a good idea too, especially if you are moving furniture and other heavier items.
 Putting the drinks in a cooler will help keep them cold, especially if the room does not have a refrigerator.
-Make sure you have enough for the roommate and his/her parents.
+Make sure you have enough for the roommate and their parents.

 Determine whether the residence hall has a dolly or other items that you can borrow because they can help make the move easier.
 Signing up for those items early can help ensure that you can use them the day you move in.
 Otherwise, you can buy one from a local hardware store or split the costs with a roommate or another friend who is living in the same residence hall.